Limits and Singularities of Normal Functions: Introduction

-Our main technique in doing so is the theory of limits and singularities of admissible normal functions.
+Our method is based on the theory of limits and singularities of admissible normal functions.
 After a resolution of singularities and change of the coordinates, we may consider $\{ X_t \}_{t \in \Delta^*}$ as a semistable degeneration to the simple normal crossing divisor $X_0$ with smooth fibers over the punctual unit disc $\Delta^* = \Delta \setminus \{0\}$.
 The Abel-Jacobi values of $\gamma_{ijk,l}$ and $\delta_{i, lmn}$ as families of higher Chow cycles define holomorphic sections of the intermediate Jacobian bundle over $\Delta^*$, which are examples of admissible normal functions.
 Roughly speaking, the \textit{limit} of the admissible normal function associated to a family of higher Chow cycles describes the limiting behavior of the Abel-Jacobi value as $t$ approaches to $0$.
 However, generally the degeneration of the family of higher Chow cycles may not be a higher Chow cycle, since it may have some obstructions coming from the singularities.
 Such an obstruction can be described as another invariant, which is called the \textit{singularity} of the admissible normal function.

-To prove the main theorem, for general $d$ we will shown that each $\gamma_{ijk,l}$ has non-trivial singularities and moreover $\{ \gamma_{ijk,l} \} \cup \{\lambda_{il}\}$ span the codomain $\Hdg(\Coker N)$ of this invariant, where $N$ denotes the log monodromy action around $t = 0$ (Theorem \ref{main thm}).
-On the other hand, each $\delta_{i, lmn}$ has the trivial singularity, so that we need to consider its limit invariant.
-Theorem \ref{limit invariant} states that $\delta_{i, lmn}$ has a non-trivial limit when $d=4$ and moreover this result is enough to show the Hodge-$\mathcal{D}$-Conjecture.
+Recently, the limiting behaviors of complex valued admissible (or usual) normal functions has been studied ( \cite{GGK10} \cite{DK11} \cite{dDI17}) and it is not difficult to show that the singularity invariants factor through the projection to the real regulator.
+In fact, for general $d$ we show that each $\gamma_{ijk,l}$ has non-trivial singularities and moreover $\{ \gamma_{ijk,l} \} \cup \{\lambda_{il}\}$ span the codomain $\Hdg(\Coker N)$ of this invariant, where $N$ denotes the log monodromy action around $t = 0$ (Theorem \ref{main thm}) and this implies that $\{\gamma_{ijk,l}\}$ span a 19 dimensional subspace of $H^{1,1}_{\mathbb{R}}$.